Distance matrix

 In mathematics, computer science and especially graph theory, a distance matrix is a square matrix (two-dimensional array) containing the distances, taken pairwise, between the elements of a set.
-Depending upon the application involved, the distance being used to define this matrix may or may not be a metric.
-If there are N elements, this matrix will have size N×N. In graph-theoretic applications, the elements are more often referred to as points, nodes or vertices.
+Depending upon the application involved, the "distance" being used to define this matrix may or may not be a metric.
+If there are N elements, this matrix will have size N×N. In graph-theoretic applications, the elements are usually referred to as points, nodes or vertices.

 Non-metric distance matrix

 In general, a distance matrix is a weighted adjacency matrix of some graph.
 In a network, a directed graph with weights assigned to the arcs, the distance between two nodes of the network can be defined as the minimum of the sums of the weights on the shortest paths joining the two nodes (where the number of steps in the path is bounded).
 This distance function, while well defined, is not a metric.
 There need be no restrictions on the weights other than the need to be able to combine and compare them, so negative weights are used in some applications.
 Since paths are directed, symmetry can not be guaranteed, and if negative-weight cycles exist the distance matrix may not be hollow (and in the absence of a bound on the step count, the matrix may be undefined).